Lease / Buy / Choose a Solar Installer

 Residents can get loan assistance from MassCEC.
 As a PV system owner in Massachusetts, you would also be entitled to Solar Renewable Energy Credits (SRECs).
 These provide you with a revenue stream for about ten years, reducing the payback period for your system.
 Your solar installer can explain how SRECs work and you can also watch a short video by the EPA about SRECs here.
 You can learn also about SRECs here: http://programs.dsireusa.org/system/program/detail/5679.

-** Please be aware that Concord residents will be ineligible for the state's SMART program, which will replace the SREC (Solar Renewable Energy Credit) program.
+** Please be aware that Concord residents & businesses will be ineligible for the state's SMART program, which will replace the SREC (Solar Renewable Energy Credit) program.
 In order to get SREC payments, new photovoltaic systems must receive CMLP's Approval to Operate email before the SMART program begins.
-We anticipate that payback periods will be significantly extended for Concord residents who install solar panels once the SMART program starts.
+We anticipate that payback periods will be significantly extended for Concord residents & businesses who install solar panels once the SMART program starts.
 We will do our best to get all solar PV interconnection applications processed as quickly as possible before that time.
 The state has not set a date for the program transition.
 We expect to be given a couple of months' notice for this change.
-We will update this page when we hear from the state on the SMART program's start date. **
+We will update this page when we hear from the state on the SMART program's start date.
+We generally see timelines of 2 months from when we receive the interconnection application from your solar installer to when we issue the approval to operate your solar panels. **

 You can find information about the federal tax credits for solar PV installations here: http://www.energystar.gov/index.cfm?c=tax_credits.tx_index#c3 and state tax credits here: http://programs.dsireusa.org/system/program/detail/144.